huggingface/transformers/docs/source/main_classes/trainer.rst

-Deployment with 1 GPU
+Deployment with one GPU
 =======================================================================================================================

-To deploy DeepSpeed with 1 GPUs adjust the :class:`~transformers.Trainer` command line arguments as following:
+To deploy DeepSpeed with one GPU adjust the :class:`~transformers.Trainer` command line arguments as following:

 .. code-block:: bash